FamilySearch/gedcomx-rs/specifications/rs-specification.md

 todo: explain that this media type assumes the 'rels' are URIs relative to the 'http://gedcomx.org/' URI.
 This is to address the definition of a rel per RFC 5988.

-todo: 'sortKey' attribute

 <a name="embedding"/>

-# 5. Embedding Application States
+# 6. Embedding Application States

 <a name="paging"/>

-# 6. Paged Application States
+# 7. Paged Application States

 <a name="auth"/>

-# 7. Authentication and Authorization
+# 8. Authentication and Authorization